Last updated on January 29th, 2021 at 02:43 pm

-Cristina Barbuto, was hired into an entry level position by Advantage Sales and Marketing in the late summer of 2014.
+Cristina Barbuto was hired into an entry-level position by Advantage Sales and Marketing in the late summer of 2014.
 Advantage Sales and Marketing, LLC (ASM) claims to be one of North America’s leading sales and marketing agencies specializing in outsourced sales and merchandising representatives to producers of food products and consumer goods.

 After hire, an ASM representative left a message for Barbuto stating that she was required to take a mandatory drug test.
 Barbuto responded to her supervisor that she would test positive for marijuana, explaining that she suffers from Crohn’s disease, a debilitating gastrointestinal condition.
 She went on to explain that she was a qualifying medical Marijuana Cardholder under Massachusetts law and that her physician had provided her with a written certification that allowed her to use marijuana for medicinal purposes.
 Barbuto assured her supervisor that she did not use marijuana daily and would not consume it before work or at work.
-Barbuto went on to explain that as a result of her Crohn’s disease, and her irritable bowel syndrome, she has “little or no appetite,” and finds it difficult to maintain a healthy weight and using marijuana two or three time a week after work had helped her gain fifteen pounds and maintain a healthy weight.
+Barbuto went on to explain that as a result of her Crohn’s disease, and her irritable bowel syndrome, she has “little or no appetite,” and finds it difficult to maintain a healthy weight and using marijuana two or three times a week after work had helped her gain fifteen pounds and maintain a healthy weight.

 In response, the supervisor told Barbuto that her medicinal use of marijuana “should not be a problem,” but that he would confirm this with others at ASM.
 The supervisor later telephoned Barbuto and confirmed that her lawful medical use of marijuana would not be an issue with the company.